OneMoreSummer/academic-kickstart/content/post/the-cumulative-opposing-effects-of-raes-and-maturation-selection-bias-for-both-boys-girls/index.md

 For both boys and girls, players who have independent education (7% of UK population) are likely to have had more training/playing opportunities.
 If a player is at a top 100 cricketing school* (0.3% of population) then these opportunities and resources are considerably higher still.

-Players with any of the following are likely to have a higher training age also: older sibling, parent (professional) coach, good club facilities/resources, & being from afamily in a higher socioeconomic group.
+Players with any of the following are also likely to have a higher training age: older sibling, parent (professional) coach, good club facilities/resources, & being from afamily in a higher socioeconomic group.

 **Stage of Pathway Effects**